PetrKryslUCSD/FinEtools.jl/docs/integration.md

 ## Integration Data

-The  module `IntegDataModule` supports  the processing of  the geometry necessary for the evaluation of the various integrals.
+The  module `IntegDomainModule` supports  the processing of  the geometry necessary for the evaluation of the various integrals.
 The module data structure  groups together  a finite element set with an appropriate integration rule, information about the model (axially symmetric or not), and a callback to evaluate  the "other" dimension.

 ## Other dimension